-Discussion in 'Health News and Research unrelated to ME/CFS' started by Indigophoton, May 17, 2018.
+Discussion in 'Other health news and research' started by Indigophoton, May 17, 2018.

 I presume this is a way of Nature publishers doing damage limitation - so that they can still make money with 'read and publish'.
 The truth is that they are redundant.
 It's like turkeys voting for Christmas to be in January.
 The end is nigh.

 How would universal open access work, for example a university affiliated researcher uses their current university's subscription to access a paper, if its open access does the university already have it on file, is there a central database, are open access journals linked to a open access database for access?

 Papers are just online with URL addresses based on the university of origin.
 At present we go to PubMed and it tells us there is a paper and whether the URL is feely accessed or through subscription.
 In an open system all Universities will have URLs for papers freely accessible.
 Nothing could be simpler.
 It is what SciHub does for us at present.

 I see.
 So if a new journal is started i assume it is usually affiliated with a publisher and somehow gets a listing on PubMed?